The Minnesota Department of Agriculture (MDA) has served our state for more than 125 years. The work we do touches every Minnesota citizen every day.

-The Rural Finance Authority (RFA) partners with local lenders to provide low-interest loan programs to farmers.
-These include loans for farmers to make improvements, expand livestock operations, respond to disasters, and restructure debt.
-Loans are also available for beginning farmers to purchase real estate.
-Ag Best Management Practices (AgBMP) loans provide low-cost funding for projects that help residents comply with local water quality plans.
+The Rural Finance Authority partners with local lenders to provide low-interest loan programs to farmers.
+These include Ag Best Management Practices loans for projects that help Minnesota landowners comply with local water quality plans, and loans to make improvements, expand livestock operations, recover from disasters, purchase real estate, and restructure debt.

 Pesticide & Fertilizer Spills – 24-Hour Response